Yevhen-Tkachenko-1/Software-Engineer-Portfolio/resources/projects/2020-MY-FIRST-PROJECT-AT-EPAM.md

 There was **need** for USA company to implement Tool that allows Book Publishers to take step back in their workflow.
 Such app is supposed to convert `.XML` based manuscript from `.ICML` to `.DITA` format.
-For this was allocated fixed budget for 3 months and collected small team of 3 Developers.
+For this task was allocated fixed budget for 3 months and collected small team of 3 Developers.
 In this team I was Lead Developer that responsible for Requirements Clarification, Development, Demo, and Release.
-Also, there were 2 Junior Developers to help with implementation.

 It was short-term experience, however, full of challenges: